mukundnc/reactnative-sdk/README.md

+To run the application type the below command npm start

+To generate signed apk to test it on device cd android && gradlew.bat assembleRelease --debug

+The signed apk folder location is
+\android\app\build\outputs\apk\app-release.apk

+For trying it on simulator make sure you have AVD configured and running

+Bluetooth id is hardcoded in the app which can be changed in file
+\android\app\src\main\java\com\benowp\Button.java (line number 47)
+Controler.connectPos("<bluetooth mac-id>");

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).